-- Maintain a 2.0 GPA for each semester and overall cumulative - A minimum grade of "C" in all nursing and non-nursing (degree required) courses is required. - Students earning an overall cumulative GPA or a semester GPA less than a 2.0 in the semester of graduation are ineligible for graduation - Any student who is unsuccessful (receives grade of "D" or "F") in any course in the 2nd Degree Program will be academically dismissed from the 2nd Degree Program and allowed to enter the Undergraduate Traditional BSN Program if space is available and will be advised by the Undergraduate Traditional BSN Program faculty to determine entry into that program.
+- Maintain a 2.0 GPA for each semester and overall cumulative - A minimum grade of "C" in all nursing and non-nursing (degree required) courses is required. - Students earning an overall cumulative GPA or a semester GPA less than a 2.0 in the semester of graduation are ineligible for graduation - Any student who is unsuccessful (receives grade of "D" or "F") in any course in the 2nd Degree Program will be academically dismissed from the 2nd Degree Program.
+The student may seek admission to the Undergraduate Traditional BSN Program by submitting a letter of petition for admission to the Traditional Department Chair.
+If space is available and the faculty determines the student is a good candidate for the Undergraduate Traditional BSN Program the student will be advised.